 At the same time, it is declared, the widening of Mill Street at the flume, long the subject of debate and conjecture, and earnestly advocated by the North Side Improvement League, may be carried out it has been suggested.

 The Mill Street bridge would be inspected a number of times over the following five years and deemed safe by engineers from the likes of Utica and New York City.
-Despite this, the question of its safety would periodically arise in city council meetings and some minor work had been performed as a result.
-Nevertheless, by 1928, the city was ready to move forward with replacing the bridge altogether after considering salvaging some of the prior bridge.
+Despite this, the question of its safety would periodically arise in city council meetings, and some minor work was performed.
+Nevertheless, by 1928, the city was ready to move forward with replacing the bridge altogether after considering salvaging some of the prior bridges.

 The city of Watertown initially anticipated the replacement with a concrete and steel bridge to cost $75,000 and quickly moved to proceed as the bridge had officially been declared condemned by 1928, though it would remain open for use for emergency vehicles only.
-The city would ultimately seek funding for $90,000 dollars and postpone work until the following year, after the winter, diverting the majority of traffic to the Court and Pearl Street Bridges.
+The city would ultimately seek funding for $90,000 and postpone work until the following year, after the winter, diverting most traffic to the Court and Pearl Street Bridges.

-The new Mill Street Bridges from thereon would be wider whereas the previous bridge had complaints of being too narrow having been constructed before automobiles.
-In August of 1929, the new Mill Street Bridge would open to pedestrian traffic and stores located on the North Side of the bridge were eager to attract customers back with advertisements for them to “Come on over!”
-Understandably so, as the bridge was closed to foot track for five weeks rather than the anticipated two.
+The new Mill Street Bridges from thereon would be wider, whereas the previous bridge had complaints of being too narrow, having been constructed before automobiles.
+In August of 1929, the new Mill Street Bridge would open to pedestrian traffic, and stores on the North Side of the bridge were eager to attract customers back with advertisements for them to “Come on over!”
+Understandably, the bridge was closed to foot traffic for five weeks rather than the anticipated two.

 The new Mill Street Bridge would finally open to traffic the last week of September, but it wouldn’t take very long for concerns to arise.
 Just three days later, a movement began from the North Side Improvement League to provide more and better lighting for the new bridge.
 It would be an issue that eventually found a resolution.